WSU-kduncan/cicd-ToddJewellMyers/README.md

 ## Part 3

-* We pull the image by using the command:
+* We pull the image by using the command: docker pull web

-* To run the container we use:
+* To run the container we use: docker run -dit -p 8080:80 web